 But a good bulking routine involves routinely lifting weights, eating a good diet, getting proper sleep, eating in a small calorie surplus, and maintaining a relatively low body-fat percentage while building muscle.
-All of those habits are considered healthy by almost every major health organization.
+All of those exercise, diet, and lifestyle habits are considered healthy by almost every major health organization.

 FREE Bulking Mini-Course

 Sign up for our 5-part bulking mini-course that covers everything you need to know about:

 - Hardgainer genetics and how to make the most of them

 - How to take a minimalist approach to bulking while still getting great results

 - What you need to know about aesthetics, health and strength while bulking up